ErikBongers/MathParser/README.md

 Currently only PI. (also in lower case)

 ## Technical
 The main parser project is **MathParserDll** and is written in C++.
-It is a homebrew recursive descent parser (brute force) with 2 look-aheads and 1 push-back.
+It is a homebrew recursive descent parser (I think) with 1 look-ahead and 1 push-back.
-Parser errors are non-blocking.
+Parser errors are handled gracefully.
 ### Projects
 * **MathParserDll** main parser project.
 * **MathParserWASM** is a web project that compiles the dll into a WASM file.
 It is the main user interface.